richard-child/gridnorth/README.md

 ### 7. Utilities

-This layer overrides all other layers and has the power to override anything at all that has gone before it.
+This layer overrides all other layers.
 A lot of declarations will carry `!important`

 ### Naming convention